-Throughout spring and summer you’ll find an abundance of markets across the coast selling farm fresh produce, locally-raised meats, tasty treats, and artisan crafts, all made and sold by farmers, growers, bakers, and makers who live down the street.
+The Sunshine Coast is home to a wide variety of Farmers’ Markets.
+Throughout the year, you’ll find an abundance of markets selling farm fresh produce, locally-raised meats, tasty treats, and artisan crafts from the farmers, growers, bakers, and makers who call the coast home.

-So the next time you’re visiting the Sunshine Coast, grab a tote bag, head to a market and load up on all manner of edible things to enjoy beach-side, at the park, or from the top of a mountain.
+So, the next time you’re visiting the Sunshine Coast, grab a tote bag, head to a market and load up on all manner of edible items and locally made goods.

 Gibsons Farmers’ Market at Persephone Brewing

-What: Spread out amongst Persephone’s 11-acre beer farm, the weekly Gibsons Farmers’ Market is home to a number of local vendors, selling mostly fresh, in-season produce, along with some crafts and local foods like jams, honey, and preserves.
-After, grab a pint from the brewery to enjoy on one of the outdoor picnic tables and spend a leisurely afternoon in the sun.
+Spread out on Persephone’s 11-acre beer farm, the weekly Gibsons Farmers’ Market is home to a number of local vendors, selling mostly fresh, in-season produce, along with some crafts and local foods like jams, honey, and preserves.
+After visiting the vendors, grab a pint from the brewery to enjoy on one of the outdoor picnic tables and spend a leisurely afternoon in the sun.

-Location: Persephone Brewing Company, 1053 Stewart Rd, Gibsons
+Location: Persephone Brewing Company, 1053 Stewart Road, Gibsons

 Amenities: Parking on-site, in addition to street parking nearby; dog-friendly; live music on occasion; outdoor seating; food available.

 Part farmers’ market, part flea market, the new Langdale Farm Market promises to be a funky, family-friendly event where you can buy local produce, artisan goods, and much more.
 Located next to the Blueberry Farm on Port Melon Highway, it’s a short drive from the Langdale Ferry Terminal.

 Location: 1900 Port Melon Highway, Langdale